zkholmatov/TodoApp/README.md

 A demo is deployed on Render which can be viewed [here](https://todoapp-8x06.onrender.com/)

-*NOTE:* I am using the free version of Render so it may take a few minutes to open the website.
+*Please note:* I am using the free version of Render so it may take a few minutes to open the website, sorry for the inconvenience.